The Quiet Alienation of Outgrowing Your Life

 Making the decision to leave required accepting that I would disappoint people whose opinions mattered to me.
 My mentors, who had invested in my development.
 My team, who would have to adjust to my absence.
 My family, who had celebrated each step of my corporate climb.

 The hardest part wasn't the fear of failure—it was the certainty of judgment.
-I knew that some people would interpret my choice as a rejection of everything they valued, everything they had worked toward.
+I knew that some people would interpret my choice as a rejection of everything they valued.
 In choosing alignment over security, I was implicitly challenging their own compromises.

 This is perhaps the loneliest aspect of transformation: the realization that your growth might threaten other people's comfort with their own choices.